Marcia's Musings: Heart Zings

 In September when MB and I traveled to Greece with 19 explorers, we spent a night in Athens.
 The next morning while most of the others headed to the Acropolis, I walked into the Old City, pausing to take in the proverbial sites, smells, and sounds of this metropolis I love in this country I love.

-On this day, a cat sat at my feet for a while as she warmed her fur and I rested my ankles and toes.
+On this day, a cat sat at my feet for a while as she warmed her fur, and I rested my ankles and toes.
 Ambling on, I suddenly found myself on a tiny, twisting street in the Plaka, the ancient neighborhood perched at the base of the Acropolis.
 I stood underneath a rooftop restaurant that my friend Kathleen and I frequented 34 years ago and where we ended up dancing to traditional Greek music with the locals until the wee hours of the morning.
-How kind and generous they were to pull us into the whirling circle, two Americans lucky to be there and be included.
+How kind and generous they were to pull us into the whirling circle, two Americans lucky to be there and included.

 As I made a left turn to walk back down to my hotel on its peaceful and leafy street, I peered into a shop filled with rugs, bags, dresses, and pants, each one hand-loomed in the ancient Greek art form that nearly disappeared in the late 20th century.
 Chrysa Georgiou, the founder and artist who threw over a vibrant career to pursue her heart’s deepest longing eight years ago, welcomed me into this jewel box of a store for the second time in just a few hours.
 We sat and talked about how fulfilled she feels to be carrying on the traditional weaving method taught to her by her mother and reinterpreted for modern life.